What’s a Random Lesson?

 The rude person wasn’t being rude intentionally, she was trying to get the information across to A and had realized that A’s hearing was impaired.
 So she raised her voice.
 Everything else had seemed okay, but the yelling caught A off guard.

 It was at that moment that I realized there was no nice way to yell.
 We have another person in our life that has horrible hearing and is too stubborn to wear hearing aids.
 It made me think of all the times I had received a dismissive look.
 It usually followed when I had repeated myself three times and finally had to yell the information to have it heard properly.
-I think this relative may think I’m mean.
+This relative may think I’m mean, but it’s really hard to sound nice when you yell.

-So if you have to raise your voice for an elderly friend or relative, try to smile, before the yell and after the yell.
-If you smile during the yell, you look like a crazed killer.
+If you have to raise your voice for an elderly friend or relative, try to smile before you yell or after the yell.
+Whatever you do, DON’T smile during the yell, you look like a crazed killer.

 And if you have hearing issues, take heart, no one hates you, they care enough to yell so that you hear the information.
 It’s not personal.